physixgod/LearnFlow/tunihack front/README.md

 Install frontend dependencies:
 npm install
 Install backend dependencies:
 npm install
 Configure MongoDB:

-Set up a MongoDB database (local or cloud).
+Set up a MongoDB database
 Update the .env file in the backend with your database connection string.
 Start the backend:
 npm run start:dev
 Start the Angular frontend:
 ng serve
 Access the application:

 Open your browser and navigate to http://localhost:4200.